-It is the policy of the Club to hold any surplus cash on short term deposits with financial institutions with high credit ratings.
-There are no financial investments and should a surplus appear following receipt of the annual subscriptions, the surplus funds would be placed on deposit until such time as they would be required.
+It has been the policy of the Club to hold any surplus cash on short term deposits with financial institutions with high credit ratings.
+The Club has now set in place an offset arrangement with the Bank Loan so should there be surplus cash, in particular following receipt of the annual subscriptions, the surplus funds would be placed to offset the loan and reduce the interest expense.